List of SpongeBob SquarePants characters: Creation and conception

 Several additions were made to the series' main cast before and after Hillenburg pitched the series to Nickelodeon; in his series bible, he added Sandy Cheeks, a squirrel clad in a diving suit, as a new friend of SpongeBob.
 Plankton and Karen were included in his bible but were not meant to make regular appearances; Plankton's voice actor Mr. Lawrence said that he "was only supposed to be in one or two episodes, but I was a writer on the show and I really liked this character".
 Following his first voice recording, Lawrence drafted some of his own ideas, hoping to "prove Plankton could survive as more than a one-note character".
 From then on, Plankton and Karen's roles in the series grew as Lawrence wrote ideas to give them more personality; notably, he decided to write Karen as Plankton's wife, rather than just his computer as was originally intended.
 They were both officially promoted to main cast members in the credits of the 2004 theatrical film, in which they play central roles.

 Hillenburg added Mrs. Puff in response to a request by Nickelodeon that SpongeBob attend school.
-Nickelodeon executives initially wanted to make SpongeBob a child since their most successful cartoons at the time focused on young, school-age characters.
-Hillenburg stated that the network wanted SpongeBob to be like "Arnold [from Hey Arnold!] under the sea," but he told them, "No, that's not the show."
-As a compromise, he decided to put SpongeBob in a boat-driving school, allowing him to keep writing SpongeBob as an adult while also using the school as a main plot element.
-Showrunner Vincent Waller suggested that if Nickelodeon had creative control over SpongeBob, almost every episode would take place at Mrs. Puff's school, rather than at a variety of locations.
-The choice to make Mrs. Puff a pufferfish, who inflates into a ball when SpongeBob crashes, was made to evoke the appearance of car airbags.
+Initially, Nickelodeon executives felt that children would not relate to SpongeBob because he was an adult.
+They told Hillenburg to make SpongeBob more childlike by making him attend school, with a schoolteacher as his authority figure.
+Hillenburg compromised by creating Mrs. Puff as SpongeBob's boat-driving teacher.
+This satisfied Nickelodeon's request while allowing SpongeBob to remain an adult character.
+According to Nickelodeon's SpongeBob BingePants podcast, Mrs. Puff's addition "saved the show" and caused Nickelodeon to agree to produce the series.

+Beginning with the eleventh season, the series' writers began an effort to give more storylines to the four main female characters (Karen, Sandy, Mrs. Puff, and Pearl).
+This led to the creation of the "Gal Pals," a friend group between the female characters, first introduced in the episode "Girls' Night Out."
+In an interview with People, Lori Alan explained, "Little by little, we've really been able to have more female plotlines."
+Jill Talley added, "It's nice too for all the little girls out there to see representation on the show."